baioc/FormallySharp/README.md

 ## SAFE Stack Documentation

-If you want to know more about the full Azure Stack and all of it's components (including Azure) visit the official [SAFE documentation](https://safe-stack.github.io/docs/).
+If you want to know more about the full SAFE Stack and all of it's components (including Azure) visit the official [SAFE documentation](https://safe-stack.github.io/docs/).

 You will find more documentation about the used F# components at the following places: